Bayley (wrestler): WWE Women's Champion (2024–2025)

+Storyline with Lyra Valkyria (2025–present)

+Bayley making her entrance at the 2025 Royal Rumble.

 On January 20, it was announced that Bayley was transferred to the Raw brand.
 At Royal Rumble on February 1, Bayley entered at number 12, eliminating Shayna Baszler before she was eliminated by Nikki Bella.
 On February 15, at NXT Vengeance Day, Bayley failed to win the NXT Women's Championship from Giulia in a fatal-four way match also involving Roxanne Perez and Cora Jade.
 At Elimination Chamber: Toronto on March 1, she competed in the namesake match, but was eliminated by Liv Morgan.

 On the April 7 episode of Raw, Bayley failed to win the Women's Intercontinental Championship from Lyra Valkyria.
 Five days later on SmackDown, Bayley and Valkyria won a gauntlet match to face Morgan and Rodriguez for the WWE Women's Tag Team Championship at Night 2 of WrestleMania 41 on April 20.
 However on April 19, Bayley would be (kayfabe) injured in an off-screen attack during the WrestleMania countdown show, forcing her to be pulled from the match and replaced by Becky Lynch.
 On the April 28 episode of Raw, it was revealed that Lynch was the one that attacked Bayley.
 On the June 9 episode of Raw, Bayley returned from a near two-month absence from television, where she attacked Lynch.
 On the June 23 episode of Raw, Bayley faced Lynch for the Women’s Intercontinental Championship but the match ended in a disqualification after interference from Valkyria.
 At Evolution on July 13, Bayley failed to win the title in a triple threat match against Lynch and Valkyria.

+Following the event, Bayley and Valkyria began working as a tag team again.
+At Royal Rumble on January 31, 2026, Bayley entered the women's Royal Rumble match at number 23 but was eliminated by Nikki Bella.
+On 18 April at Night 1 of WrestleMania 42, Bayley and Valkyria unsuccessfully challenged The Irresistible Forces (Nia Jax and Lash Legend) for the WWE Women's Tag Team Championship in a fatal four-way match also involving Alexa Bliss and Charlotte Flair, and Paige and Brie Bella, who won the titles.
+On the June 22 episode of Raw, after failing to win the titles, Valkyria turned on Bayley, thus starting a feud.
+At Saturday Night's Main Event XLV on July 18, Bayley lost to Valkyria via submission.
+After the match, Valkyria continued to attack Bayley by reapplying the hold outside the ring and then delivering her Nightwing finisher onto the steel steps.
+After a brief hiatus, Bayley returned on the September 7 episode of Raw to cost Valkyria a spot for the Money in the Bank ladder match.